-What is the Process for Giving a Baby Up for Adoption at the Hospital?
+What is the Process for “Giving a Baby Up” for Adoption at the Hospital?

-The first thing to do is call 1-800-ADOPTION and speak to an adoption specialist about how to give a baby up for adoption in the hospital.
+The first thing to do is call 1-800-ADOPTION and speak to an adoption professional.
 It’s important to find a qualified, trustworthy adoption professional to work with.
 Working with the right professional is the key to a safe, responsible hospital adoption.

 The steps in a hospital adoption resemble any other adoption.
 The biggest difference is the speed of the process — this can happen as quickly as you are comfortable with.